link1905/system-design-101/content/docs/system-administration/system-recovery.md

 }
 ```

-This structure helps detect discrepancies efficiently with the **O(log n)** complexity,
-but that requires maintaining an subsidiary structure.
+This structure allows for efficient detection of discrepancies,
+often with a complexity related to **O(log N)** for finding the differing blocks,
+rather than O(N) for a full comparison.
+The trade-off is the overhead of constructing and maintaining this subsidiary hash tree structure.